Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 works.
 Redid the RF input filter to a lowpass elliptic filter, which lowered the loss and give room for bigger inductors with higher Q.
 All the inductors are reworked.

+Added a resistor to the bleed off inductors to avoid it affecting the performance of the filter.
+Since it's on the other side of the inductor I don't think it will add noise (maybe?
+Not 100% sure.)